Skip to main content

 14How do I handle seasonality (Q4 spikes) with this tool?

-For seasonal SKUs, bump up "Average Daily Sales" to reflect expected Q4 velocity (often 2× or 3× baseline) and re-run the calculator in August or September.
-That gives you the Q4 reorder point and order quantity in time to place the order — Q4 lead times often stretch as suppliers and carriers fill up, so plan early.
+For seasonal SKUs, bump "Average Daily Sales" to expected Q4 velocity (often 2–3× baseline) and re-run in August or September.
+That gives you the Q4 order in time to place it — Q4 lead times stretch as suppliers fill up, so plan early.

 15What's the difference between "Order Now" and "Critical" status?